arq5x/gemini/docs/content/database_schema.rst

 ........................
 ========================  ========      =========================================================================================================================================
 ========================  ========      =========================================================================================================================================
-exome_chip                BOOL          Whether an SNP is on the Illumina HumanExome Chip cyto_band                 STRING        Chromosomal cytobands that a variant overlaps rmsk                      STRING        | A comma-separated list of RepeatMasker annotations that the variant overlaps.
+exome_chip                BOOL          Whether a SNP is on the Illumina HumanExome Chip cyto_band                 STRING        Chromosomal cytobands that a variant overlaps rmsk                      STRING        | A comma-separated list of RepeatMasker annotations that the variant overlaps.
                                         | Each hit is of the form: ``name_class_family``